 It is patients’ responsibility to:

-- Be courtesy to all Masterton Medical staff at all times.
+- Be courteous to all Masterton Medical staff at all times.

 - Respect the privacy of staff and patients by refraining from any photography, filming or recording while in the practice.